 Gary Slone is a park volunteer and expert who teaches Wild Mushrooming classes.
 He said that the “hands on” educational opportunities really put folks in touch with the parkland.

 “A park like Oxbow, so close to Portland, is a real gift; it’s a wild place and a natural place.”

 Oxbow Park is a natural for hikers who would like to explore the Sandy River Gorge for surprises that are slowly revealing themselves – one winter storm at a time.

-You see, a stand of really old doug fir and cedar trees – covered by an a mud flow that hit the Sandy River in the late 1700’s – is slowly revealing itself according to Daly.
+You see, a stand of really old Douglas fir and cedar trees – covered by an a mud flow that hit the Sandy River in the late 1700’s – is slowly revealing itself, according to Daly.

 “The stumps and snags have been excavated by recent high water events as the Sandy River bounces between the valley walls.
 The river is undercutting the banks, digs out the sand and leaves these ghostly looking trees standing straight up and down – they are at least 230 years old.”